mindreframer/agentpm/@roadmap/ROADMAP.md

 - As an agent, I can track progress through complex work plans

 ### Technical Requirements:
+- This epic and epic 5 are the most important epics of the roadmap!
-- Phase and task status tracking (pending → in_progress → completed)
+- Phase and task status tracking (pending → wip → done)
 - Auto-next logic to select next pending task intelligently
-- Progress calculation based on completed vs total items
 - Dependency validation (can't start phase 2 if phase 1 incomplete)
 - Current state tracking for active phase/task

 ### Acceptance Criteria:
+- starting new phase/task IS NOT possible, if there is another active phase/task!
+- completing a phase without completing all its tasks is impossible!
+- all EVENTS are logged
-- `agentpm start-phase 2A` begins phase work with validation
+- `agentpm start-phase 2A` begins phase work with validation (pending -> wip)
-- `agentpm start-task 2A_1` starts specific task within active phase
+- `agentpm start-task 2A_1` starts specific task within active phase (pending -> wip)
-- `agentpm start-next` intelligently selects next pending task
+- `agentpm cancel-task 2A_1` starts specific task within active phase (wip -> cancelled)
-- `agentpm complete-task 2A_1` marks task complete and updates progress
+- `agentpm done-task 2A_1` marks task complete and updates progress (wip -> done)
-- `agentpm complete-phase 2A` completes phase when all tasks done
+- `agentpm done-phase 2A` completes phase when all tasks done (wip -> done)

+- for NON-ERROR responses the output from CLI is minimal, a simple confirmation (NOT XML!), like:
+    - Phase 2A started.
+    - Phase 2A completed.
+    - Task 2A_1 started.
+    - Task 2A_1 completed.

+- `agentpm start-next` intelligently selects next pending task.
+It responds with XML for the started entity.
+    - IF phase:
+        - a list of all tasks with description
+        + STARTED TASK ID
+    - IF TASK
+        - started task ID + description
-- Auto-next prefers tasks in current phase, then next phase
+    - Auto-next prefers tasks in current phase.
+Only when a phase is complete (with all tasks), it goes to the next
-- Progress percentage updates automatically

 ### Testing Strategy:
 - Complex task dependency scenarios with multiple phases
+- CLI MUST accept an optional timestamp for the current time, so we can test time progression
+    + deterministic snapshots!
 - Auto-next selection algorithm validation
 - Progress calculation edge cases (empty phases, all complete)
 - Concurrent phase/task state validation